 A lot of fans have been struggling with the FPS drops since 2.05, but more have been added to the pile after Patch 2.06 was released in-game.

-When previous issues arose with FPS drops, back in patch 1.05, players did find a temporary workaround to the problem.
-The following solution was discovered by mackfan But, this is an old fix, so it may not be able to resolve any of the FPS drops with the latest update.
+Additionally, back in patch 1.05, players did find a temporary workaround to the problem.
+The following solution was discovered by mackfan , but this is an old fix, so Riot dev Nu warns that it may not be able to resolve any of the FPS drops with the latest update.

 To check or fix the issue, here’s what worked in the past.